 - Appeals against orders restricting or preventing media reporting or restricting public access to a trial.

-The Appeals Unit must also be notified of all appeals against terminating rulings under section 58 of the Criminal Justice Act 2003.
+The ARU must also be notified of all appeals against terminating rulings under section 58 of the Criminal Justice Act 2003.
+This can be done by copying them into the notification to the DLS.

 CPS Areas must refer the following cases to the Special Crime Unit in SCCTD: